zeedif/arcane-artifex/README.md

     The content after the trigger is sent as a prompt to the configured image generation backend.

 - **Customizing Prompts**:
-    The beginning of the prompt can be customized in the module's settings to include any required prefixes or stylistic choices that influence the generation style.
+    The beginning of the prompt can be customized in the module's settings to include any required prefixes or stylistic choices that influence the generation style (e.g. Pony scores, etc.)

-## Upcoming Features
-- **Enhanced UI Integration**: Future updates will include enhanced user interfaces for both local and web-based services, improving the ease of selecting options and viewing generated images.

-Ensure that all configurations are correctly set to leverage the full capabilities of Arcane Artifex, enriching your gaming experience with seamlessly integrated visual content generation.